Take deposits for weight based products

 No. Use Shopify order editing to reduce the order total before collecting the remaining balance.

-Does this require Shopify Plus?
+Does weight-based pricing with deposits require Shopify Plus?

 No. Downpay works on all Shopify plans and does not require Shopify Plus.